clarin-eric/SPF-SPs-metadata/README.md

-# Notes for service provider operators
-## Do not fork or submmit pull-requests to this branch!
-### Staging metadata sources for service providers inside the CLARIN Service Provider Federation
+# Staging metadata sources for service providers inside the CLARIN Service Provider Federation
+---
+## Notes for service provider operators:
+**Do not fork or submmit pull-requests to this branch!**

+---

 This branch contains the live input for the SAML agreegation pipeline of the CLARIN SPF.